-This tiny volume, which truly pales in comparison to Wolfson’s enormous books, exists in only one copy at the National Library of Israel, in the rare book division of the Gershom Scholem Collection.
+This time volume, which truly pales in comparison to Wolfson’s enormous books, and of which the National Library of Israel possesses only one copy, is found in the rare book division of the Gershom Scholem Collection.

 There it would perhaps have been forgotten were it not for a series of events some twenty years later, after Wolfson’s death.
 One of Wolfson’s students and admirers, Leo W. Schwartz, had penned a biography, Wolfson of Harvard: Portrait of a Scholar (1978), which only appeared in print after the deaths of both Schwartz and Wolfson.